- by Daniel

 However by placing a lumbar support cushion between the seat and your lower back you can bridge this gap.

 This encourages your body to maintain a healthier 'S' curve posture instead as you drive.

 And while they can't block out the whole body vibrations from the vehicle, they will relieve some of the pressure and strain on your lower back and allow your back muscles to rest and relax.

 Meaning less back pain from driving!

-So have a try and see what you think.
+So, have a try and see what you think.

-And click here for a list of gift ideas for truck drivers that will also help to keep them healthy, safe, and happy on their long drive.
+You can also click here for a list of gift ideas for truck drivers that will also help to keep them healthy, safe, and happy on their long drive.

 I hope after reading through this article you've gained a few ideas about how you can work smart to stay pain-free on site.

 Because working in the construction industry can be extremely hazardous for our bodies.

 However, by following some of the suggestions I've put forward here you can get rid of pain at work.